Pacane/dart-app-deployer/README.md

 * Create an environment variable named `GITHUB_TOKEN` on the production server that has the value of the secret token of your GitHub hook.

 ##Running it
-On the production server, checkout this project and run `dart -c --enable-async hook.dart`.
+On the production server, checkout this project and run `dart hook.dart`.
 A daemon will:

 * listen to GitHub `POST` requests
 * see if it matches GitHub's signature